FarmData2/FarmData2/docs/contributing/entry-points.md

 The following resources will be helpful in customizing the entry point's `submitForm` function:

-- The [Example Entry Point `lib.js`](../../modules/farm_fd2_examples/src/entrypoints/example_entry_point/lib.js) contains comments that describe the customizations that need to be made.
+- The [Example Entry Point `lib.js`](../../modules/farm_fd2_examples/src/entrypoints/example_entry_point/lib.js) contains a _TODO_ list and comments that describe the customizations that need to be made.
 - The [`farmOSUtil` library](https://github.com/farmOS/farmOSUtil) contains methods for creating the farmOS assets, logs and quantities needed to represent the entry point's operation.
   - The [Guide to working on a Library](library.md) provides information about extending the `farmosUtil` library to include new functions.